Reception Body Management Unit 2 Lesson 5

 • If you did this again next week, what would you try to get even better at?

-• Which activities did you do where you had to balance?
+• Which activities did you do that required you to balance?

-• Demonstrate each movement before starting, use the resources to support.
+• Demonstrate each movement clearly before starting and use the supporting resources where needed.

-• Remind children that each course uses the same activities—they’re just in a different order each time.
+• Remind children that each course contains the same activities in a different order.

 Lesson Content